-- 7.1.1 Council is the governing body of the University and its Trustee Board and has ultimate responsibility for all University affairs.
-Council is the University's legal authority and, as such, it is Council's responsibility to ensure that systems are in place for meeting the University's legal obligations, including those arising from all applicable fire safety law. - 7.1.2 Executive responsibility for fire safety lies with the Vice-Chancellor (VC) who is deemed to be the principal 'Responsible Person' for the University, as identified in the Regulatory Reform (Fire Safety) Order 2005.
-These duties are
+7.1.1 Council is the governing body of the University and its Trustee Board and has ultimate responsibility for all University affairs, subject to the advisory and other powers delegated to Senate.
+Council is the University's legal authority and, as such, it is Council's responsibility to ensure that systems are in place for meeting the University's legal obligations, including those arising from all applicable fire safety law.
+The Chair of Council signs off the Fire Risk Management Policy (on behalf of Council), as a demonstration of the University's commitment at the highest level.